 - Neck and shoulder pain

 Because it’s short-wavelength and high-energy, blue light scatters easily, making your eyes work harder to see contrast.
-Computers and other digital screens emit a lot of this blue light, which amounts to “visual noise.”
-We also tend to blink less frequently while using these devices.
-All of these factors contribute to eye strain, which may lead to headaches and the other symptoms above.
+We also tend to blink less frequently while using these blue light emitting devices.
+All these factors contribute to eye strain, which may lead to headaches, dry eyes, and blurred vision.

 If you’re already prone to migraines, this means blue light exposure could be a migraine trigger for you.